Last updated: May 4, 2026

 In plain English, a senior usually has to prove two things: money eligibility and care-need eligibility.

-- Care-need eligibility: For ARChoices, the person must be age 65 or older, or age 21 to 64 with a qualifying physical disability, and must meet the intermediate level of care used for nursing home admission.
+- Care-need eligibility: For ARChoices rules, the person must be age 65 or older, or age 21 to 64 with a qualifying physical disability, and must meet the intermediate level of care used for nursing home admission.
 Arkansas says ARChoices is not for someone who needs a skilled nursing-facility level of care.

 - Service need: The person must need at least one available service, such as attendant care, respite, or another ARChoices benefit.